08wckster08/vscode-ahk-manager/README.md

 * [ ] formatter ?
 * [ ] remember launched scripts from history so you could also launch them from an ahk.manager secondary treeview (like extension treeviews)
 * [X] better offline docs
-  * [] adding command for copying the default style
   * [] improve line parsing
-  * [] browser to the side ?

 ## Release Notes

 ### 0.0.5

 * BugFix: with `ahk.OnSave.Run` and `ahk.OnSave.Compile` and a click of a button scripts get executed twice.
-* Preview : the offline docs can be viewed in the browser when `ahk.onSearch.useAlwaysOfflineDocs` is set.
+* Preview : the offline docs can be filtered when `ahk.onSearch.useAlwaysOfflineDocs` is set and editor has selection.
-  * a new settings `ahk.overrideOfflineDocsStylePath` is available
+  * the docs will be aligned to the rigth side

 ### 0.0.4